openstack-archive/ironic-staging-drivers/doc/source/drivers/ansible.rst

-Logging is implemented as custom Ansible callback module, that makes use of ``oslo.log`` and ``oslo.config`` libraries and can interleave Ansible event log into the log file configured in main ironic configuration file (``/etc/ironic/ironic.conf`` by default), or use a separate file to log Ansible events into.
+Logging is implemented as custom Ansible callback module, that makes use of ``oslo.log`` and ``oslo.config`` libraries and can re-use logging configuration defined in the main ironic configuration file (``/etc/ironic/ironic.conf`` by default) to set logging for Ansible events, or use a separate file for this purpose.

 .. note::
     Currently this has some quirks in DevStack - due to default